grpc/grpc-web/doc/streaming-roadmap.md

 the client deployment.
 As a result, if upload-streaming is only enabled over HTTP/2, a gRPC service will have to implement a non-streaming method as a fallback for each client-streaming method.

-Once the whatwg spec is finalized and upload-streaming is support by major browsers (2020-2021), we will add client-streaming support in gRPC-Web (and Envoy) which will also enable half-duplex bidi streaming support.
+Once the whatwg spec is finalized and upload-streaming is supported by major browsers (2020), we will add client-streaming support in gRPC-Web (and Envoy) which will also enable half-duplex bidi streaming support.

 # Full-duplex streaming over HTTP

 We have no plan to support full-duplex streaming over WebSockets (over TCP or HTTP/2).
 We will not publish any experimental spec for gRPC over WebSockets either.

-If you need build a Web application against a bidi gRPC service, you might choose to implement a custom client with something like socket.io.
-On the server-side, the websocket messages will be handled by any language-specific Web framework, with a translation module to map websocket messages to gRPC messages.

-Alternatively, it is possible to support bidi communication over dual HTTP requests, one for download-streaming and the other for upload-streaming, similar to what's implemented by Google to support the [W3C Speech API](https://wicg.github.io/speech-api/).
+It is possible to support bidi communication over dual HTTP requests, one for download-streaming and the other for upload-streaming, similar to what's implemented by Google to support the [W3C Speech API](https://wicg.github.io/speech-api/).

-Once client-streaming is supported in gRPC-Web, we will publish a spec to enable bidi streaming over dual HTTP requests and implement the complete support in Envoy (2021).
+Once client-streaming is supported in gRPC-Web, we will publish a spec to enable bidi streaming over dual HTTP requests and implement the complete support in Envoy (2020+).

 # Full-duplex streaming over Web-transport